georgbuechner/dissonance/README.md

 ### Friends and influces

-Finally I want to thank Alex for discussing I ideas and conspets with me, as well as coming up with the audio-base AI and Anna, who help me develop the resource-and unit-system and especially get the biology right :)
+Finally I want to thank Alex for discussing ideas and conspets with me, as well as coming up with the audio-base AI, Anna who help me develop the resource-and unit-system and especially get the biology right ;), Dennis who helped with testing and gave a lot of ideas for the tutorial, and Simon who is currently helping me to develope a more advanced AI.